WeisongZhao/sparse-deconv-py/README.md

 ## Instruction

-- The MATLAB version and detailed information can be found at https://github.com/WeisongZhao/Sparse-SIM
+- NOTE: The MATLAB version and detailed information can be found at https://github.com/WeisongZhao/Sparse-SIM.
-- The GPU acceleration using CuPy requires a CUDA-compatible NVIDIA GPU.
+- NOTE: The GPU acceleration feature using CuPy requires a CUDA-based NVIDIA GPU.
 It could provide a ~30 times faster reconstruction speed for a `512 × 512 × 5` image stack.
 - Clone/download, and run the `demo.py`

 ```python